zenml-io/zenml/docs/book/component-gallery/orchestrators/kubernetes.md

 The Kubernetes orchestrator requires a Kubernetes cluster in order to run.
-There are many ways to deploy a Kubernetes cluster using different cloud providers or on your custom infrastructure and we can't possibly cover all of them, but you can check out our cloud guide [ZenML Cloud Guide](../../stack-deployment-guide/overview.md) for some complete stack deployments which use the Kubernetes orchestrator.
+There are many ways to deploy a Kubernetes cluster using different cloud providers or on your custom infrastructure, and we can't possibly cover all of them, but you can check out our cloud guide [ZenML Cloud Guide](../../stack-deployment-guide/overview.md) for some complete stack deployments which use the Kubernetes orchestrator.